What happens if I retire abroad?

 Other occupational pensions are usually taxed in the country of residence, so you can make a claim to HMRC to have them paid without deduction of UK tax.

 Trivial commutation occurs when you convert an entitlement to a small amount of certain types of pension into a taxable lump sum.
-As the processes operate at the present time it is not possible to take advantage in advance of double taxation provisions.
+At the present time, it is not possible to take advantage of double taxation provisions in advance.
 The pension payer will deduct UK tax and you will have to reclaim the tax.

 You can start the repayment process by downloading, completing and sending in a repayment claim on form R43.
 You might also be able to claim relief under a double taxation agreement.
 You should check the tax position of such payments in your destination country.